-- (a) The rebate will be up to 40% of the General Rate to a maximum of \$1,350.00 per - (b) The upper limit of total remission will not exceed 5% of Council's total net general rates at which point the 40% remission is to be reduced on a pro rata basis. - (c) Remission will apply for the full rating period (presently six months) for which the remission has been granted whether the ratepayer remains the registered owner or not. - (d) The following guidelines apply in respect of persons applying for pensioner remission: - The applicant(s) must be the sole owner(s) of the property in respect of which remission is sought or be Life tenant(s) under a Will with responsibility to pay all rates and charges. - ii.
+- (a) The rebate will be up to 40% of the General Rate to a maximum of \$1,350.00 per annum. - (b) The upper limit of total remission will not exceed 5% of Council's total net general rates at which point the 40% remission is to be reduced on a pro rata basis. - (c) Remission will apply for the full rating period (presently six months) for which the remission has been granted whether the ratepayer remains the registered owner or not. - (d) The following guidelines apply in respect of persons applying for pensioner remission: - i.
+The applicant(s) must be the registered owner(s) of the property in respect of which remission is sought or be Life tenant(s) under a Will with responsibility to pay all rates and charges. - ii.
 Such property must be their principal place of residence. - iii.
-The applicant(s) must be the holder(s) of one of the following Queensland cards: - Centrelink, Pension Concession Card. - Department of Veterans' Affairs, Pension Concession Card. - Department of Veterans' Affairs, Repatriation Health Card.
+The applicant(s) must be the holder(s) of one of the following Queensland cards: - · Centrelink, Pension Concession Card. - Department of Veterans' Affairs, Pension Concession Card. - Department of Veterans' Affairs, Repatriation Health Card.
 (Full Conditions only) - iv.
-If a pensioner becomes the owner of a new property, they must make application for remission in respect of that property.
+If a pensioner becomes the owner of a new property, they must make application for remission in respect of that property. - v.

-- v.
 Such remission of rates will only apply if the applicant(s) pay their rates or make an attempt to pay their rates prior to the end of the financial year for which remission is granted.
 An attempt to pay shall be shown by part payments being made and a payment plan with Council being entered into.
-Remission of rates for the first rates issue of a financial year will be granted subject to rates from that issue being paid in full prior to the end of that financial year. - (e) Recognising that many pensioners reside some or all of the time in hospitals, nursing homes, or with family or friends for ill health reasons, the residence may be regarded as the 'principal place of residence' if it is not occupied on a paid tenancy basis during the absence of the approved pensioner owner(s). - (f) Where a pensioner is receiving Council pensioner remission in respect of a property owned by that person and the person dies, Council remission will cease at the end of the rating period in which records obtained from the Department of Social Security for entitlement purposes do not match Council's Records.
+Remission of rates for the first rates issue of a financial year will be granted subject to rates from that issue being paid in full prior to the end of that financial year. - (e) Recognising that many pensioners reside some or all of the time in hospitals, nursing homes, or with family or friends for ill health reasons, the residence may be regarded as the 'principal place of residence' if it is not occupied on a paid tenancy basis during the absence of the approved pensioner owner(s). - (f) Where a pensioner is receiving Council pensioner remission in respect of a property owned by that person and the person dies, Council remission will cease at the end of the rating period in which records obtained from the Department of Social Security for entitlement purposes do not match Council's Records. - (g) Where more than one pensioner is receiving Council pensioner remission in respect of a property owned by those pensioners and one of the pensioners dies but the title hasn't been changed then the remaining pensioner(s) will receive the full Council remission.

 When the property title is transferred under a will to a beneficiary who qualifies for Council pensioner remission, that person will be granted Council remission retrospectively to the beginning of the rating period, provided the pensioner would also have conformed with all the relevant criteria at the commencement of such rating period.